akshat-creator/robot_localization/README.md

 #### 4. Resampling (`resample_particles`)

-After updating particle weights, the filter performs resampling to focus computational resources on the most likely regions of the map.
-This step uses the draw_random_sample helper function to perform low-variance resampling, which probabilistically selects particles in proportion to their weights.
-High-weight particles are more likely to be duplicated, while low-weight ones are often discarded.
-To maintain diversity and prevent all particles from collapsing onto a single pose, a small amount of Gaussian noise is added to each new particle’s position and orientation after resampling.
-This ensures that the cloud can continue to explore nearby states and adapt to new sensor information if the robot moves into less certain areas.
+After updating the particle weights, the filter resamples to concentrate particles in areas that best match the sensor data.
+The draw_random_sample function carries out this process by selecting new particles based on their likelihood—high-weight particles are often chosen multiple times, while low-weight ones tend to drop out.
+To keep the set from collapsing into a single cluster, a little Gaussian noise is added to each particle’s position and angle after resampling.
+This noise helps maintain variety in the cloud, allowing the system to stay responsive and recover if the robot’s motion or sensor readings change unexpectedly.

 - Implements **low-variance resampling** using the `draw_random_sample` helper function